-- (1) The Commission shall be deemed to have approved the appointment of a person under section 36 where it has not expressed any objection within 15 days of the receipt of - - (a) the application; or - (b) any information it requested following the receipt of the application, whichever is later. - (2) Where the Commission considers that a person referred to in section 36 is not fit and proper, it shall give to the insurer and to the person concerned a notice of its intention to object to such appointment, and the appointment shall be of no effect for so long as the notice of objection is not withdrawn. - (3) The Commission shall not confirm its objection made under subsection(2) without giving the insurer and the person concerned an opportunity to make representations on the objection. - (4) The Commission may after taking into consideration the representations made under subsection (3) withdraw a notice of objection given under subsection (2).
+- (1) The Commission shall be deemed to have approved the appointment of a person under section 36 where it has not objected to such appointment within 15 days after having been notified in writing of the proposed appointment. - (2) Where the Commission considers that a person referred to in section 36 is not fit and proper, it shall give to the insurer and to the person concerned a notice of its intention to object to such appointment, and the appointment shall be of no effect for so long as the notice of objection is not withdrawn. - (3) The Commission shall not confirm its objection made under subsection (2) without giving the insurer and the person concerned an opportunity to make representations on the objection.

+(4) The Commission may after taking into consideration the representations made under subsection (3) withdraw a notice of objection given under subsection (2).